The FIDO (“Fast IDentity Online”) Alliance is an industry

 using biometrics, second-factor, and multi-factor methods.
 As a

-approach to allow our clients to configure for various use cases
+to allow our clients to configure for various use cases using a

 Government Validation and Involvement

-of government agencies around the world, including, in the U.S.,
+government agencies around the world, including, in the U.S., the

 Alliance member since 2015.
 NIST’s expertise has been crucial for